federicomariamassari/udacity-rsend/projects/p2/p2-go-chase-it.md

 ## Project Structure

-Below is the directory structure tree [1] for the project:
+Below is the directory structure tree [1] for the project. `catkin_ws` is the Catkin workspace, the top-level directory where packages are managed.
+This project includes two packages: `ball_chaser`, containing  the ball-chasing logic (white pixel detection and robot motion) and `my_robot`, holding the robot design (URDF: Unified Robot Description Format), the Gazebo world, as well as launch and configuration files.

 ```bash
 .